ManyChat vs Wati vs WAHA vs Twilio: WhatsApp Bots 2026

 - Zero vendor subscription (just infra cost)

-- Full REST API integration — any programming language
+- Full API integration — works with any programming language

 - Excellent for self-hosting